Staking and Un-staking Mechanisms

 To see how this translates into a user's experience staking on Kintsu, see our docs on Staking with Kintsu.

-Constant Regargeting Algorithm
+Constant Retargeting Algorithm

 Unstaking Mechanism